Jacob Meyers Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in MLB.
+- The Dodgers pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.51 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Dodgers' 4.54 team ERA ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).
+- Dodgers pitchers combine to rank 21st in baseball in home runs given up (94 total, 1.2 per game).

-- Miller gets the start for the Dodgers, his sixth of the season.
-He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Gonsolin makes the start for the Dodgers, his 11th of the season.
+He is 4-2 with a 2.92 ERA and 43 strikeouts in 52 1/3 innings pitched.

-- The righty's most recent time out was on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- The right-hander last appeared on Sunday, June 18 against the San Francisco Giants, when he went 5 2/3 innings, allowing seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.